bids-standard/bids-matlab/CONTRIBUTING.md

 ## Commenting on a pull request

-Our primary method of adding to or enhancing BIDS-matlab occurs in the form of [pull requests](https://help.github.com/articles/about-pull-requests/).
+Our primary method of adding to or enhancing BIDS-MATLAB occurs in the form of [pull requests](https://help.github.com/articles/about-pull-requests/).

 This section outlines how to comment on a pull request.